stiwsquer/KeepItUp_server/README.md

 # KeepItUp_server

-Web application for sport coaches to creating and managing training plans
+Server side for web application for sport coaches to creating and managing training plans

 ## Technologies and Libraries
 JavaScript, React.js, Material UI, Node.js, TypeORM, Express.js, Socket.io, eslint and more.